ZEZE1020/Lake-Guard/README.md

 # Lake Guard

 ## Project Description
 Lake Guard is a Flask-based application designed to monitor and protect the ecosystem of Lake Victoria.
-The project utilizes advanced technologies, including the Vambo Multilingual API, to provide real-time environmental data and insights.
+The project utilises advanced technologies, including the Vambo Multilingual API, to provide real-time environmental data and insights.

 ## Key Features